crim-ca/stac-populator/docs/populators.md

 ## 4. Populator

-Populators are defined in a specific directory created under `STACpopulator/implementations/`, to which we will refer in the following as the populator's directory.
-The name of this newly created directory must follow the naming convention: `STACpopulator/implementations/IMPLEMENTATION_AUTHOR/`.
-For instance, `STACpopulator/implementations/RDPS_CRIM/` for the RDPS populator.
+Populators are defined in a specific directory created under `STACpopulator/implementations/`, to which we will refer in the following as the populator's package.
+To maintain consistency, the name of this newly created directory should follow the naming convention: `STACpopulator/implementations/IMPLEMENTATION_AUTHOR/`.

+For instance, we create `STACpopulator/implementations/RDPS_CRIM/` for the RDPS populator, with `RDPS_CRIM` being the package name.

 ### 4.1.
 Creating the populator class

 A populator class inherits from the [`STACpopulatorBase`](../STACpopulator/populator_base.py#L26) abstract class and represents the final data layer in a `stac-populator` implementation.
-It specifies the corresponding `DataModel` type and implements the abstract method `create_stac_item(...)`, which creates a data model instance for each STAC item while applying the relevant extensions described earlier.
+It must specify the corresponding `DataModel` type and implement the abstract method `create_stac_item(...)`, which creates a data model instance for each STAC item while applying the relevant extensions described earlier.
 A populator class also inherits the `def ingest(...)` method, which is called when the command associated with the populator implementation is executed, triggering the data ingestion process.

 The example below shows the [`RDPSpopulator`](../STACpopulator/implementations/RDPS_CRIM/add_RDPS.py#L14) class.